Edwin Michael Kosik: Federal judicial service

 Kosik was nominated by President Ronald Reagan on May 14, 1986, to a seat vacated by Judge Malcolm A. Muir on the United States District Court for the Middle District of Pennsylvania.
 He was confirmed by the United States Senate on June 13, 1986, and received his commission on June 16, 1986.
 He assumed senior status on July 15, 1996.
-He was best known for imposing lengthy prison sentences on two fellow judges in a corruption case known as the "Kids for Cash scandal".
+He was best known for presiding over the "Kids for Cash scandal" corruption case, where he rejected the plea deals of two fellow judges and, after their convictions, imposing lengthy prison sentences on them.
 Kosik moved to inactive senior status in February 2017 due to health issues at age 91, meaning that he would no longer hear cases or participate in the business of the court.
 A month later, he was the subject of a widely publicized missing-person search.
 He was found alive in a wooded area after two days.
 He died on June 13, 2019, aged 94.